AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 The default is `0` (disabled).

+See the [Link Activity Timer](../adv-topics/linkacttimer.md) page for more information.

 ### lnkacttime=
 Set the optional link activity timer (`lnkactenable` must be enabled for this to have any effect).
 The value is in seconds.